-Blackburn Rolls Out 300-Page AI Plan to Create One Federal Rulebook
+Blackburn Rolls Out 300-Page AI Plan to Create 1 Federal Rulebook

 “Now, Congress must answer his call to establish one federal rulebook for AI to protect children, creators, conservatives, and communities across the country and ensure America triumphs over foreign adversaries in the global race for AI dominance,” she added.

-Blackburn’s proposal aligns with aspects of Trump’s AI proposal he delivered to Congress Friday morning.
+Blackburn’s proposal aligns with aspects of Trump’s AI proposal, which he delivered to Congress Friday morning.
 However, it differs from suggestions made by other lawmakers; most prominently Rep. Jay Obernolte, R-Calif., who is a leading voice on AI in Congress.
 He has strongly supported sectoral regulation of AI, which Blackburn’s proposal largely does not.

 Child safety